black-sliver/evermizer/README.txt

     Grant access to east swamp
     Fix palace cutscenes
-    Lock Barrier (Horace inside palace) + gates behind Aegis (instead of WW) Make both act3 towns filled with people
+    Lock Barrier (Horace inside palace) + gates behind Aegis (instead of WW) Make both Act3 towns filled with people
     Moved ticket lady bazooka shells behind dog race (in both towns) Fixed lance not appearing
       NOTE: he now appears in ivory as well as ebon keep
       TODO: not 100%, look at this again
-      TODO: fix weird camera glitch in act3 houses Locked east draw bridge behind Mungola
+      TODO: fix weird camera glitch in Act3 houses Locked east draw bridge behind Mungola
     Disabled exit from Naris to chessboard if Mungola is alive Fixed reverse Timberdrake
-    Disabled exit from castle to verm if verm is not dead Fixed prison sound crash
+    Disabled exit from castle to Verminator if Verminator is not dead Fixed prison sound crash
-    Killing verminator is now optional, prison door unlocks when cleared Keep dog after Magmar (room change required to make him visible) Play Tinker WW cutscene once, regardless of progress Landing skip converted to a regular landing
+    Killing Verminator is optional, prison door unlocks when prison is cleared Keep dog after Magmar (room change required to make him visible) Play Tinker WW cutscene once, regardless of progress Landing skip converted to a regular landing